samanta2299/ansible-lab/Example 2/README.md

 - name: "Output Grafana"
   debug:
     msg: "Grafana is running.
 Connect from the Monitoring_Node to http://127.0.0.1:3000.
-Username: admin, Password:>
+Username: admin, Password: admin"
 ```
 Press CTRL + X to close the editor and enter y to save